WHAT IS A TALKING HEAD VIDEO?

 Speak clearly and articulate well.
 Pay attention to your pacing.

 There you have it, my friend!
 Combine all these concepts and you have a professionally done talking head shot, the most common shot in all of video production.
+Now that you have all the production considerations down, what are you going to say?

 WRITING A TALKING HEAD VIDEO SCRIPT